SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 Calling this method will ask Jona to prepare the last planned pitstop.

 #### *supportsPitstop()*
-If thie method returns *true*, this plugin supports automated pitstop handling together with the Virtual Race Engineer.
+If this method returns *true*, this plugin supports automated pitstop handling together with the Virtual Race Engineer.
 The default implementation returns *false*.
 Whenever a subclass of *RaceEngineerSimulatorPlugin* returns *true* here, it will implement at least some of the following methods as well.

 #### *pitstopPlanned(pitstopNumber :: Integer)*
 *pitstopPlanned* is called by the Race Engineer, whenever there is an updated plan for an upcoming pitstop.
 The default method does nothing here.